cloud-native-toolkit/terraform-gitops-ocp-storageclass/README.md

 ![Verify and release module](https://github.com/cloud-native-toolkit/terraform-gitops-ocp-storageclass/workflows/Verify%20and%20release%20module/badge.svg)

 This module will create a k8s StorageClass within an OCP cluster via gitops.
+The variable `parameter_list` is optional, see example below on how to create the object if using parameters in the class.
+If not using parameters in the class, then leave the variable as is.

 ## Supported platforms